 – A Guide to Seed Saving, Seed Stewardship & Seed Sovereignty is a zine from The Seed Ambassadors Project on why to save seeds and instructions on how to save both easy and more challenging seeds.

-– These Seed Resources for Educators developed by USC Canada include free downloadable lesson plans and activities for teachers, parents, and educators to share the importance of seed biodiversity, seed saving, and how to grow food with children.
+– These Seed Resources for Educators developed by USC Canada include free lesson plans and activities for parents and educators to share the importance of biodiversity, seed saving, and growing food with children.